 Multiple acts

-In a separate incident in December, student Henry Nowak was stabbed to death in Southampton, England.
-The assailant was a man who initially falsely accused Nowak of a racist attack on him.
-When police arrived at the scene, Nowak was treated as a suspect rather than a victim, and he later died.
+In December, student Henry Nowak was stabbed to death in Southampton, England.
+The assailant initially falsely claimed Nowak had racially attacked him.
+When police arrived at the scene, Nowak was treated as a victim rather than a suspect, and he later died.

 Far-right politicians have blamed the attack on immigration, and after a recording of the incident was released, a demonstration turned violent last week.

-Violent acts by people with foreign backgrounds have also previously led to protests.
-Among them was a high-profile case in Southport, England, in 2024, when three girls were killed by an 18-year-old.
-The perpetrator was born in the UK but has an immigrant background.
+Violent acts committed by people from foreign backgrounds have also previously led to protests.
+Among them was a high-profile case in Southport, England, in 2024, when three girls were stabbed to death by an 18-year-old.
+The perpetrator was born in the UK but had an immigrant background.